Nour11111/House_Price_Prediction/README.md

 ## Installation

-   Clone this repository:
+   Clone this repository
    git clone https://github.com/Nour11111/House_Price_Prediction.git
    cd House_Price_Prediction
    Install the required Python libraries
-   Place  housing dataset in the project directory as 'housing.csv'.
-   Run the main script to execute the complete pipeline python House_Price_Prediction.py
+   Place  housing dataset in the project directory as 'housing.csv' Run the main script to execute the complete pipeline python housing_price_model.py

 Follow the console outputs to observe each step of the pipeline.